mitanshu-kelaiya-inventyv/Training_2024_2025/html_css/Task_1/README.md

 #### Clone the repository:

 `git clone https://github.com/mitanshu-kelaiya-inventyv/html_css/Task_1`
+Go to copied directory.
+Open `index.html` in browser.

 ### Usage
 This example demonstrates how to use the `<details>` and `<summary>` tags to create interactive tab-like functionality.